digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-2-java-intro.rst

 |CodingEx| **Coding Exercise**:

-Open ``E01HelloExample.java`` in the ``module1`` package of the exercises repository in Eclipse that you loaded on the first day of class.
+Open ``E01HelloExample.java`` in the ``module1`` package of the exercises repository in VS Code that you loaded on the first day of class.
 Run this program by finding it in the File explorer, right-clicking it, then selecting ``Run As -> Java Application`` from the menu.
 ``System.out.println("Hi there!");`` prints out the characters between the first ``"`` and the second ``"`` followed by a new line.
 The ``"Hi there!"`` is called a **string literal**, and it can have zero to many characters